 For instance, the U.S. Bank automatically alerts their account holders via text or email about their current balance, transfers, and transactions.
 They also allow consumers to choose and customize their account alerts for credit cards, ATM withdrawals and checking and savings account.

 3. Choose a Checking Account with No Overdraft Fees

 Although most banks have an average overdraft fee of $34 for each transaction, some banks do not charge an overdraft fee.
 Chime offers accounts with no fees and several added features.

-● Chime – Chime does not charge its account holders unnecessary fees such as monthly maintenance fees, service charges, minimum balance fees, foreign transaction fees, and overdraft fees.
-The founders of Chime ensure its members that there are no hidden charges for a transaction, and it also guarantees its account holders up to $250,000 FDIC insurance through The Bancorp Bank.
+Chime does not charge its account holders unnecessary fees such as monthly maintenance fees, service charges, minimum balance fees, foreign transaction fees, and overdraft fees.
+The founders of Chime ensure their members that there are no hidden charges for a transaction, and they also guarantee account holders up to $250,000 FDIC insurance through The Bancorp Bank or Stride Bank.

 4. Avoid Spending More Than the Available Account Balance

 The most effective and convenient way to steer clear of overdraft fees from banks is to minimize expenditure especially if the account balance is below the maintaining balance or if the transaction costs more than the available cash on the account.